CentroDL/BounceExchangeDennisLiaw/README.md

 # To Run

+1. Go to the www.converse.com and add at least 2 items to your cart.
-Copy and paste the code into your browser's javascript console, then run the command:
+2. Copy and paste the code into your browser's javascript console, then run the command:

-generateOverlay()
+	`generateOverlay()`

 # The Approach